kwangbkim/IBAlgoTrader/Readme.md

 Code is released under the MIT License.

-This is a project I whipped up to see if an algo trading idea I came up with had any worth (it did not, in fact it had negative worth on my bank account).
+This is a project I whipped up to see if an algo trading idea I came up with had any worth (it did not).
 This is all the code I used to run my strategy.
+I take no responsibility for any losses incurred should you use any of my code!

 For more info check out my site at : kwangbkim.com